Algebraic Hopf invariants and rational models for mapping spaces: Models for mapping spaces

+\begin{remark} There is a natural choice for the quasi-isomorphism $\phi$, which is given by the bar construction on the morphism $\mathcal{LIE}^{\vee}\rightarrow SL_{\infty}^{\vee}$.
+For our results it does not matter which quasi-isomorphism we are using, we will therefore not pick a specific twisting morphism. \end{remark}

+Before we define the model for the mapping space, we first need one more restriction on the $SL_\infty$-algebras we are working with.

+\begin{definition} An $SL_{\infty}$-algebra $L$ is called locally finite if the filtration quotients $L / \Gamma_nL$ are finite dimensional, where $\Gamma_nL$ is the lower central series of $L$ (see Definition \ref{defnilpotence}). \end{definition}

-\begin{theorem} Let $X$ be a finite simply connected CW-complex and let $Y$ be a nilpotent space of finite $\Q$-type and $Y_{\Q}$ its $\Q$-localization.
-If $A$ is a CDGA model of finite $\Q$-type for $X$ and $L$ an $L_{\infty}$-model for $Y_{\Q}$ then there is a homotopy equivalence of simplicial sets
+\begin{theorem}[\cite{RNW1}, Theorem 9.19] Let $X$ be a simply-connected CW-complex of finite $\Q$-type and let $Y$ be a simply-connected space of finite $\Q$-type and $Y_{\Q}$ its $\Q$-localization.
+Let $C$ be a $C_{\infty}$-coalgebra model of finite type for $X$ and let $L$ be simply-connected locally finite $SL_{\infty}$-model for $Y_{\Q}$.
+The convolution $SL_{\infty}$-algebra $Hom_{\K}(C,L)$ is a model for the mapping space $Map_*(X,Y_{\Q})$, i.e. there is a homotopy equivalence between